Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

 If you are visiting Thailand for the first time you have to visit one of their luscious islands.
-Hell if you’re like us and up to you 4th or 5th time visiting, the islands are a must!
+Hell if you’re like us and up to your 4th or 5th time visiting, travelling from Bangkok to Koh Samui is a must!
 Not only are the beaches divine, but the weather just seems to be better than anywhere else in Thailand.

-Koh Samui in particular, is great ‘gateway’ island for those visiting Thailand for the first time.
+Koh Samui, is a great ‘gateway’ island for those visiting Thailand for the first time.
 Plenty of local experiences to get a nice cultural feel, but also plenty of western influence so you don’t feel like you’re on another planet.

 Koh Samui is hugely popular with honeymooners so there is certainly a fair share of luxury on the island where you can enjoy your beach front bungalow, private swimming pool and pretty much anything you wish for.
 But if you are looking for something to do outside of your hotel grounds, we have a few suggestions for you….

 Things to Do on Koh Samui:

 For a great night out where not only you will eat and drink yourself silly – you will also learn about Thai street food culture and local Thai customs, then we vote for The Thai Experience 100%.

 The original concept was born in Buenos Aires, Argentina, where a group of friends wanted to create a new, unique dining experience.
 One that showcased the traditional local food, but also allowed travellers from all corners of the globe to meet, eat, and have fun together.
 The Argentine Experience started 3 years ago and is now #1 on Trip Advisor for Buenos Aires – so they figured why not open a restaurant in Koh Samui?

 The Thai Experience has followed in the footsteps of it’s big brother restaurant and has also reached #1 on trip advisor for Koh Samui in just under a year since their debut.